 # Updating from the Control Panel

-When an update is available, users with the permission to update Craft will see a badge in the CP next to the Utilities navigation item in the sidebar.
-Click on Utilities and then choose Updates.
-You can also use the Updates widget on the control panel dashboard, which is installed by default.
+When an update is available, users with the permission to update Craft will see a badge in the control panel next to “Utilities” in the main navigation.
+Choose “Utilities”, then “Updates”.
+(You can also get to this view directly from the “Updates” widget that’s installed by default in the control panel dashboard.)

-This section displays both Craft CMS updates and plugin updates.
-Each update has its own Update button.
-Clicking that will initiate Craft’s self-updating process.
+This section displays updates for Craft CMS plugins, each with its own “Update” button.
+Choosing any of those will initiate Craft’s self-updating process.

-Craft’s changelog will warn you of any critical changes at the top of the release notes.
+Craft’s changelog (opens new window) will warn you of any critical changes at the top of the release notes.
 While there aren’t usually any warnings, it’s always a good idea to check before updating.

 # Updating from the Terminal

-update console command that can be used to update Craft and plugins.
+update console command can be used to update Craft and plugins.

 To see available updates, go to your Craft project in your terminal and run this command: